emazurek/wanderer.github.io/_posts/2014-08-12-running-contracts-with-vm.markdown

 };
 {% endhighlight %}

 Now when you run you should see a complete trace. `onStep` provides an object that contians all the information on the current state of the `VM`.

+the `vm` also provides a `runBlock` function that will process a `block` as well as a few other usefull functions.
 And now I'm out of stuff to say.